Panels, inverter and electrical

 simplescreenrecorder-2026-02-11_14.56.57-ezgif.com-video-to-gif-converter.gif

-Once selected, you can click onto the Cables section
+Once selected, you can click Next: Cables.

 image.png